Skip to main content

 Accessing Array Values

-To get an item within an array, you need to use the index (a number representing an element's position within the array).
+To retrieve an item from an array, you need to use its index (a number indicating the position of an element in the array).
 Array indices start at 0.

 Accessing Array Values